Installation

 npm ERR! gyp ERR! stack Error: Could not find any Python installation to use

-A similar warning can be shown for Visual Studio, make, cc, etc.
+A similar warning can be displayed for Visual Studio, make, cc, etc.

 npm install -g --force @dodona/dolos